shangguanwang/100-days-of-code/round3-log.md

 ## Day 13: Nov 1, 2023
 **Today's Progress**:
 - Starting a new Udemy course on AWS cloud practitioner, finish 3 modules (15%)

+## Day 14: Nov 2, 2023
+**Today's Progress**:
+- AWS cloud practitioner, finish 2 modules (25%)
+- Updated Personal Website with the internship experience
+- Internship: Opened a new PR to fix CSS styling